Domestic Violence Attorney Austin

 In Texas, family violence carries hefty consequences.
 A first offense is

-prison or two years probation.
-A second offense is automatically charged as a
+in prison or two years probation.
+A second offense is automatically charged

-felony, which carries two to ten years in state
+as a third-degree felony, which carries two to ten years in state prison.

 In addition to the immediate legal consequences, a family violence conviction